Stream Water Quality

 The bathing season starts 15 May and ends 30 September.
 During that time the Environment Agency (EA) monitors bathing water quality all along our coast on a weekly basis; the Partnership has an interest, of course, in the quality of the bathing water at Bournemouth Pier, as well as in the stream itself as EA results will indicate whether our projects are having an effect at the coast.

-During 2003 stream water quality was also tested weekly, at 14 different points, with the EA and BSP Project Officer working together on sampling, and partner Bournemouth and West Hampshire Water undertaking analysis.
+During 2003 stream water quality was also tested weekly, at 14 different points, with the EA and BSP Project Officer working together on sampling, and partner Sembcorp Bournemouth Water (then known as Bournemouth and West Hampshire Water) undertaking analysis.

 Comparisons can be drawn with future years' results to demonstrate the success (or not) of the various SUDS created, and other source control measures undertaken this year and in the future.